Thank you! Your submission has been received!

 Data affects people's lives.
 Looking past data and foreseeing how to apply it in a useful way is a great ability to have as a Big Data Engineer.

 Good communication qualities and teamwork skills are always well appreciated, since Big Data Engineers work along with data architects, data analysts, data scientists, developers.
-They also connect with non-IT sectors of organizations, like management or marketing.
+They also connect with non-IT sectors of organisations, like management or marketing.

 Read also: